rtmigo/prefnotifiers_flutter/README.md

 ## Test

-To test a program that uses PrefNotifiers, you can populate initial values the same way, as in the case of using SharedPreferences directly
+To test a program that uses PrefNotifiers, you can populate initial values the same way, as in the case of using SharedPreferences directly:

 ``` dart
 SharedPreferences.setMockInitialValues (Map<String, dynamic> values);